demoive/SSi18n/README.md

 If we're still on the same page, you can see the flexibility this provides for your views.
 Aside from defining your own variables inside the router file (such as site name, author, contact email, etc.), it is also recommended to define all the available routes (URLs) for your site as variables inside this file.
 This will give you a powerful toolkit of information to alter the behaviour of individual views.
 Be creative!

-## Why the SSiSS solution?
+## Why the SSi18n solution?
-With so many readily available solutions that do all that this does (and more), why SSiSS?
+With so many readily available solutions that do all that this does (and more), why SSi18n?
 In short, for the sake of simplicity and maintainability.
 I see too many people opting for a custom installation of Wordpress which they simply use as a CMS.
 Later, plugins are installed to alter its core behaviour and to manage localization ([qTranslate](http://wordpress.org/extend/plugins/qtranslate/) by [Qian Qin](http://www.qianqin.de/qtranslate/) is a great one, btw).
 But, if we can reach the same solution with less overhead and dependancies, shouldn't we?
 Here are some more reasons:

 - No server-side programming or databases... period!
 - Blazingly fast†